Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![py1](https://user-images.githubusercontent.com/65610334/213213561-f5757cc8-46fa-4016-9d2e-0c69e5ac1575.jpg)

-7. Repeat Step 5 until the remaining views are exhausted, taking care to mark points in the ***same physical order*** in each successive view as in the first view.
+7. Repeat Step 6 until the remaining views are exhausted, taking care to mark points in the ***same physical order*** in each successive view as in the first view.
 Like in epipolar verification, the script keeps track of the marked points' history, so when marking the i<sup>th</sup> point in the second view and onwards, its pixel location in all the previously marked views will be shown on the image as a crossed square with the corresponding color.

 ![py2](https://user-images.githubusercontent.com/65610334/213213952-476fc2f0-96d1-4b48-a57b-4a82aea61f0a.jpg)

-7. A new UI browser will open up.
+7. (UI Browser) will open up.
 Here, choose the path to the save the results, or click **Cancel** to use the default location, i.e., `reconstruction/marked_points.mat` in the project root.
 The saved variables are:

     - `x`: A 2D array containing the marked pixel locations of all physical points in all views
     - `num_points`: An integer describing the total number of physical points marked (i.e., the input in Step 3)

 The correspondence between physical points in different views is visualized below.

 ![Point Correspondence Between Two Views](https://user-images.githubusercontent.com/65610334/212617135-aa878f26-fa2d-4e7f-841a-9f663eefbc5b.jpg)

 #### **Output Details**